Remember that I LOVE coming to book clubs, and I always bring presents! If I can’t be there in person, I can appear via Zoom.

 - What scenes or characters resonated most with you personally in either a positive or negative way?
 Why?

-- The inclusion of a gay chaplain in the story has generated a lot of criticism and some very negative reviews.
-What did you think of Rob?
+- The inclusion of a gay chaplain character in the story has generated criticism and some negative reviews.
+What did you think of that character?
 And what do you make of the controversy?

 - Were there any particular quotes that stood out to you?
 Why?